avinal/gsoc21/content/gsoc/final-evaluation.rst

 FOSSology is quite an old and mature project.
 The project has been using bare metal **Makefiles**.
 As the project is growing with new agents and modernization it was required to have a modern build system.

-The FOSSology is a suite of well-integrated and synchronized subprojects (called agents) written in C, C++, and PHP.
+The FOSSology is a suite of well-integrated and synchronized sub-projects (called agents) written in C, C++, and PHP.
 Most of the major agents are in C, C++ and that made CMake an obvious choice for a new build system for FOSSology.
 CMake is a versatile set of build, test, and packaging tools and is the most popular choice of C/C++ developers.
 CMake can be extended to create a build system for other languages too via custom scripts.

 GitHub Actions CI/CD